IQSS/dataverse/scripts/api/py_api_wrapper/readme.md

 Given a DVN server name and optional apikey, the class uses python's basic urllib2 to make the API calls.
 Generate the infamous _Pete_,_Uma_ and _Gabbi_.

-	setup-dvs.sh

-Generates root dataverse and some other dataverses for Pete and Uma.

 ## Quick example